-DSO and small power plants in Serbia are challenge for distributors, RES electricity and analysis of costs and conditions for green kwh producers14.
-November 2012. / News Serbia Energy
+DSO and small power plants in Serbia are challenge for distributors, RES electricity and analysis of costs and conditions for green kwh producers, News Serbia Energy

 The growing production of electricity from renewable sources puts more pressure on distribution companies. − The rules are clear but the implementation is still confusing.